neurobin/MT7630E/README.md

 The driver will automatically load at startup...

-# Installing inside a chroot environment
+# Installing inside a container (chroot) environment

 Pass the kernel version as an argument with install or uninstall script: